Mediterranean Bean Salad

 This Mediterranean bean salad is an exciting twist on a three bean salad.
-It has cannellini beans, kidney beans and chickpeas along with red onions, cucumbers, tomatoes and crumbled feta.
+It has cannellini beans, kidney beans and chickpeas along with red peppers, olives, cucumbers, tomatoes and crumbled feta.
 It is fresh and full of flavor and tossed in an Italian vinaigrette.
 This is a great salad for sharing.

 You can also try this herby White Bean Salad if you’re looking for another bean salad recipe.

 It’s a three bean salad, but better.
-No offense to the American picnic classic that is a three bean salad, but you can make it so much more exciting.
+No offense to the American picnic classic that is a three bean salad, but you can make it so much more interesting.
 This just involves adding a few more ingredients and whipping up a really good dressing.

 It won’t wilt since there are no greens.
-Beans are a wonderful salad base option instead of lettuce.
+Beans are a wonderful salad base alternative instead of lettuce.
 They come in handy for potluck and picnic salads.
 That’s because these dishes tend to sit longer, so there is more of a risk of them getting soggy.